tebri11/en-for-designers/09-layout-second/index.md

 ![image](7.jpg)

 #### Logotype
-- I created a new logotype GASK that will characterize the educational center.
+- I created a new logotype GASK that will characterize the education center.
 My primary goal was to create a logotype that will create simple communication.
 The word ASK will accompany us throughout the communication.
 - I created 3 variants of logotypes that characterize certain programs.
 ![image](9.jpg)
 ![image](5.jpg)